Sivalatha800/Student_Angular/README.md

-# this is Normal dta binding example and this is one way data binding
+# This is normal data binding example and this is one way data binding

 # StudentAngular